An efficient monolithic solution scheme for FE$^2$ problems: Conclusions

 The presented theory was implemented into Abaqus through the \texttt{UMAT} interface in a concise, flexible and fully parallelizable manner.
 The program has been successfully verified through many comparative calculations.

 The differences in computational effort between the staggered and monolithic algorithms depend on many factors, of which the most significant is the nonlinear character of the considered problems, as the monolithic and staggered schemes are equivalent in linear cases.
 To quantify the differences, several benchmark tests were carried out, which demonstrated that the monolithic approach is capable of saving vast amounts of computing time.
-More specifically, the benchmark examples showed that up to $67\%$ of the computational effort were saved.
+More specifically, the benchmark examples showed that up to 60\% of the computational effort were saved.
 To also examine the parallelizability of the FE\textsuperscript{2}-method in practice, a parallelization study was performed and its results indicated a good overall scalability.
+The monolithic Direct-FE\textsuperscript{2} method was compared with the proposed approach.
+The proposed monolithic algorithm with static condensation turned out to be faster, due to a lower bandwidth of the resulting systems of equations.
+The Direct-FE\textsuperscript{2}, on the other hand, is method is more flexible due to the availability of the Abaqus features on both scales.

 It is therefore concluded that the presented monolithic approach --- particularly when combined with massive parallelization --- can reduce the computing time to a level at which it becomes realistic to employ the FE\textsuperscript{2}-method in simulations of real-life engineering applications, thereby enhancing such analyses by multi-scale information.